osm-search/Nominatim/docs/admin/Faq.md

     sudo pear install DB

-### I forgot to delete the flatnodes file before starting an import
+### I forgot to delete the flatnodes file before starting an import.

 That's fine.
 For each import the flatnodes file get overwritten.
 See https://help.openstreetmap.org/questions/52419/nominatim-flatnode-storage